voideditor/void/CONTRIBUTING.md

 Most of Void's code lives in `src/vs/workbench/contrib/void/browser/` and `src/vs/platform/void/`.

+## Roadmap

+- Refer to our [Issues](https://github.com/voideditor/void/issues) page for the latest issues!
+- ⭐️ If you want to build your AI tool into Void, feel free to get in touch!
+It's very easy to extend Void, and the UX you create will be much more natural than a VSCode Extension.

 ## Building the full IDE

 ### a.
 Build Prerequisites - Mac